 In regards to safety, the Silverado is leading the ute-pack with Forward Collision Alert and Lane Departure Warning as standard.
 The latter isn’t transmitted through the steering wheel as usual, but by vibration in the seat bolsters.
 The 8” touch-screen features a much needed reversing camera, but unfortunately doesn’t support satellite navigation.
 This perhaps has something to do with the fact that the car is purely American except for the left-right conversion.
 Hence why the emergency button – linked to an American system – also isn’t working overseas.
 The wireless phone charging is a nice extra that works every time.

 It’s over 6 metres long, a 15.7 metre turning circle and measures 1.985 metres in height – it’s fair to say that the Chevrolet Silverado is ‘sizeable’.
 It’s very American and feels like that inside and out.
 The nice thing is that it doesn’t look like an awkwardly converted vehicle, but actually seems to roll out of the factory like this.
 That’s thanks to over 500 individual components that have been made to create the HSV right-hand-drive Silverado, plus 100 hours of labour.
 This makes the price of almost $150,000 more understandable.
 Whilst the price is up there, you do get a unique vehicle for it in return.
 It will turn heads and you won’t likely see another one around the corner.
 With the highest towing capacity, biggest engine, most torque and road presence like no other, the Silverado is big in all the right places!

 Interested in a test drive?
-Come and see the Motorama Holden team at either Moorooka or Springwood.
+Motorama Holden & HSV is the place to be - so make sure you come and see the Motorama Holden & HSV team in Moorooka or Springwood.